 After: Imagine being able to send a text message to your customer that says “Payment is due” and then have them make payment without even having to pick up the phone?
 That’s what artificial intelligence and machine can do for you!
 AI doesn’t get tired or bored as humans do, so it can continue sending messages until payment is made.

-The future of debt collection lies in A.I. because it makes debt collection payments easier than ever before within digital channels with will increase collection rates.
-Not only does AI collect faster and more efficiently than human beings, but it also doesn’t need breaks or sleep ” no zZz… business intelligence AI will make you a super agency.
+The future of debt collection lies in A.I. because it makes debt collection payments easier than ever before within digital channels, increasing data collection rates.
+Not only does AI collect faster and more efficiently than human beings, but it also doesn’t need breaks or sleep ” no zZz… business intelligence AI will make you a super collection agency.

 The Paradigm for Debt Collection

 The new paradigm for collection agencies is to turn the tables and offer relief instead of terror.
 Debtors are given a chance at redemption, making it easier on them as they face their mistakes head-on with their dignity intact.

 Image Problems – Debt Collection Agencies